kimyaoo/symptom-tracker/README.md

 <br/>

 <h2>About</h2>
-<strong>FILL THIS IN</strong><br/>
-Answer these questions: What is your project?
-Why'd you build it?

 My project is a symptom tracker app that is calendar style so that you can moniter and share your symptoms with your care provider.

 <h2>Goal and requirements</h2>
-<strong>FILL THIS IN</strong><br/>
- Summarize your goals, non-goals, and project requirements from your design doc.
-Make sure to link your design doc here as well.

- My goals are to learn more about web design and building apps because I've only worked minimally with Java in Poole's class.
+ My goals are to learn more about web design and building apps because I've only worked minimally with Java in Poole's class. https://docs.google.com/document/d/10_-w0U0g9-nZNWrv0AeLapOrMgm5LGXsbE5XR1cLJsk/edit?usp=sharing

- https://docs.google.com/document/d/10_-w0U0g9-nZNWrv0AeLapOrMgm5LGXsbE5XR1cLJsk/edit?usp=sharing

  <h3>Sprint Goal</h3>